 Robert Cascarelli moved his establishment to the heart of downtown Albion after the great flood, and began to expand his offerings to include candy and soda.

 Today, Cascarelli’s Restaurant is still located in the heart of downtown Albion, across from the Bohm Theatre.
 You can still enjoy Cascarelli’s Redskins Peanuts, a cold beverage, a sandwich, or, on weekends, a full dinner.
-Come enjoy our entertainment on Wednesday evenings starting at 8:30 during the school year – and on other selected nights.
+Come enjoy the movies at the newly restored Bohm Theatre and have a bite before the show, or after.
 Check our our entertainment, our catering menu, of local interest – and our About Us page for more info on the Cascarelli tradition, and Albion Michigan.

 Please enjoy your visit to Cascarelli’s of Albion.